fkirc/attranslate/README.md

 This service doesn't require any configuration.
 You will be prompted to translate the source strings manually in the console.

+## Available Matchers

+Matchers are used to replace interpolations with placeholders before they are sent to the translation service.
+This ensures that interpolations don't get scrambled in the process.
+As of this release, json-autotranslate offers four matchers for different styles of interpolation:

+- **icu** (default, matches [ICU MessageFormat](https://translate.google.com) interpolations)
+- **i18next** (matches [i18next](https://www.i18next.com/translation-function/interpolation) interpolations)
+- **sprintf** (matches sprintf-style interpolations like `%s`)
+- **none** (doesn't match any interpolations)

+You can select a matchers using the `-m` or `--matcher` option.
+If you specify the `--list-matchers` flag, json-autotranslate will output a list of all available matchers.

 ## Available Options

 ```